-Distribution: Chiefly west of the Cascades in Washington; southern Vancouver Island, B.C, south to southern California.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; southern Vancouver Island, B.C, to southern California.

-Habitat: Wet ground, especially at the edges of lakes and bogs, at low to moderate elevations.
+Habitat: Wet ground, especially at the edges of lakes and bogs, at low to middle elevations.

 Conservation Status: Not of concern